ironhack-labs/lab-es6-promises/README.md

-Before you start working on the Iteration 1, comment out the initial code in `javascript/index.js`.
+:exclamation: Before you start working on Iteration 1, comment out the initial code in `javascript/index.js`.

 <br>